zluckytraveler/Discord-Hierarchy-Roles/README.md

 <br />
 <br />
 ## STEP 2
-Learn how to create a discord bot and find a role id.<br />
+Learn how to create a Discord Bot and find a Role ID.<br />
 If you already know how to do this continue to STEP 3.

 ### DISCORD BOT